aznam/productive40/include/missionplanner/DIRECTORY.md

 \brief This folder contains interfaces of application components.
 \details This folder contains interfaces of application components.

+\dir include\missionplanner\network
+\brief This folder contains interfaces of network components.
+\details This folder contains interfaces of network components.

 \dir include\missionplanner\robot
 \brief This folder contains interfaces of robot components.
 \details This folder contains interfaces of robot components.